This list of individuals who have been named Honorary Life Members of the

 She developed free-plate tuning techniques for testing and refining the front and back

-plates of an unassembled instrument to ensure that best possible sound from the finished
+plates of an unassembled instrument to ensure the best possible sound from the finished

 makers of violin-family instruments and viols.
 She also developed the "new violin family" of